 Already, the change has begun: Intermountain’s popular LiVe childhood fitness program is now part of LiVe Well.
 And, health and wellness centers throughout the Intermountain Healthcare system, such as the Health and Fitness Institute at LDS Hospital and Gateway to Wellness at Dixie Regional Medical Center, will now be known as LiVe Well Centers.
 Developing programs and services under one name will help unify the direction of these programs, implement best practices, and measure improvement in the health of our communities.

-LiVe is Intermountain’s public service campaign promoting childhood fitness.
-The program offers quick and easy tips to help kids and their families stay active and fit, and eat healthier.
+LiVe Well is Intermountain’s approach to help you make healthful choices to become the healthiest you can be.
+The LiVe Well program offers fresh ideas and easy tips to help kids and their families stay active and fit, and eat healthier.

 Reaching out to underserved communities.

 As a non-profit organization, Intermountain takes seriously our commitment to underserved communities—urban and rural.
 Whether it’s through our partnerships with organizations like Utah Partners for Health in Salt Lake City or St. George-based Family Healthcare, or our Rural Medicine Fellowship, Intermountain is reaching out.